DarshanKagi/Vehicle-Rental-System/README.md

 ## Project Description

 The "Vehicle Rental System" is a Java-based application that allows customers to rent vehicles, specifically cars and bikes, for a specified number of days.
 This project demonstrates the use of object-oriented programming concepts such as Classes, Inheritance, Encapsulation, and Polymorphism.
+It also includes exception handling to ensure robustness and prevent invalid input.

 ## Features

 - **Classes and Inheritance:** Implemented with Vehicle, Car, and Bike classes.
 - **Encapsulation:** Managed rental details securely.
 - **Polymorphism:** Different rental rates for cars and bikes.
+- **Exception Handling:** Ensures correct license plate format and input validation.
 - **Interactive Console Interface:** User-friendly input for customer and vehicle details.

 ## Table of Contents